sanjeevm43/Project257/README.md

 intervention

 Goal-
 To predict the resume category based on resume text in short duration.
-Built and tested model using NLP methods like tokenizer, word tokenize etc.
+Built and tested model using NLP methods like tokenism, word tokenism etc.